Moving Out of State in Florida

 The state doesn't offer refunds on unused portions of registrations.

-You're required to notify the Division of Driver's License (DDL) of your address change.
+You're required to notify a Division of Driver Licenses office (DDL) of your address change.

 Fortunately, the state makes it easy to do this by giving you four options (mail, in person, online, and phone) to accomplish this task, all of which we cover in our Changing Your Address article.